 When Call of Duty: Modern Warfare unveiled a brand new entry into the battle royale genre in Warzone, fans went nuts for its enormous map, 150 player games, and ability to bring your multiplayer classes into the game.

-This means that, in theory, you’ll always be playing against squads of completely different skill levels every time you drop and there’s no official measurable way to compare yourself and compete with players of the highest calibre.
+This means that, in theory, you’ll always be playing against squads of completely different skill levels every time you drop and there’s no official measurable way to compare yourself and compete with players of the highest caliber.

 So will we ever see a rankings system in Warzone?
 How would it work and is it feasible?
 And how are the game’s top players and streamers managing to forge a competitive scene out of Warzone already, despite a lack of a ranked system?